ONLYOFFICE/document-server-integration/web/documentserver-example/php/README.md

 ## For Linux

 ### Step 1.
-Install Document Server
+Install ONLYOFFICE Docs

 Download and install ONLYOFFICE Docs (packaged as Document Server).

 See the detailed guide to learn how to [install Document Server for Linux](https://helpcenter.onlyoffice.com/installation/docs-developer-install-ubuntu.aspx?from=api_php_example).

 ### Step 2.
-Install the prerequisites and run the web site with the editors
+Install the prerequisites and run the website with the editors

 1. Install **Apache** and **PHP**: